aqlaboratory/openfold/docs/source/Inference.md

   --model_device "cuda:0" \
 ```

 where `${PRECOMPUTED_ALIGNMENTS}` is a directory that contains alignments.
-A sample alignments directory structure for a single query is.
+A sample alignments directory structure for a single query is:

 ```
 alignments